SHAREHOLDER ALERT: Levi & Korsinsky Notifies Archer-Daniels-Midland Company(ADM) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-29, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+30, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of ADM investors who were adversely affected by alleged securities fraud between April 30, 2020 and January 22, 2024.
 Follow the link below to get more information and be contacted by a member of our team: